Boulevards & Byways

 La Perla

+The colorful neighborhood known as La Perla is located along the ocean to the right of El Morro.
 Community leaders have been making efforts toward the growth and development of what has for generations been one of the most underserved and economically disadvantaged sectors of San Juan.
-This colorful barrio is where the filming for the pop hit “Despacito” took place.

 Santa Maria Magdalena de Pazzis Cemetery